Choosing which seminary classes to take this year could be difficult.

 Josh Stigall, the new director for continuing and distance education (CDE), received his undergraduate degree from Briercrest, and recently completed his doctoral degree at Baylor in Waco, Texas.
 “As part of the collection known as the General Epistles, 1 Peter, 2 Peter, and Jude have, ironically, been generally neglected in study of the New Testament,” Stigall explained.
 “In addition to this, mystery surrounds these documents regarding their authorship, their date, and their audience.
 Despite the neglect of these three letters and the mysterious nature of their provenance, 1 Peter, 2 Peter, and Jude offer a unique window into early Christian worship of Jesus.
 Please join me as we study these important documents and seek to understand their message and how they inform our understanding of Christian discipleship today.”

 Take this unique opportunity to learn about and experience holistic child development in Ecuador with Briercrest’s instructor in children’s studies, Myra Daugherty and Compassion Canada president Barry Slauenwhite.
-“Students are privileged to discuss methodologies of holistic child development in the beautiful and developing country of Ecuador,” Daugherty said.
+“Students are privileged to discuss methodologies of holistic child development in the beautiful and developing country of Dress up Games Ecuador,” Daugherty said.
 “Students then go out to the projects to put into practice those methodologies alongside the president, vice-president and Ecuadorian personnel of Compassion Canada.
 The practicality and hands-on experience are life-changing.”

 How do we read our culture?
 How do we proclaim and live the gospel faithfully within the culture where we find ourselves?
 Join Doug Doyle as he helps those in ministry to effectively answer these questions.
 "One thing I appreciate about Doug is his ability to pick up really quickly on cultural cues,” Resch said. "(Issues such as) 'What’s distinctive about a particular place and about the values of the people?'
 I can’t think of another person that would be better to teach this kind of a course.”